arvindnair-04/SprintAnalysis/README.md

 This project breaks down how sprinters move by analyzing their leg movements step by step.
 Here's what it does:
 - Tracks Leg Movement: Measures how far each ankle moves away from the hip (along the vertical Z-axis) to find when the leg is fully extended during a stride.
-- Detects Ground Contact vs. Air Time: Figures out when each leg is touching the ground and when it’s in the air, using a smart rule-based method.
+- Detects Ground Contact vs. Air Time: Figures out when each leg is touching the ground and when it’s in the air, using a smart rule based method.
 - Calculates Key Metrics: Calculates important performance numbers like step length, step frequency (how fast they step), air time, and speed.
 - Compares Multiple Athletes: Runs this analysis on 8 different Olympic sprinters to compare their running styles and efficiency.

-This approach helps us understand sprinting not just by watching video—but by turning it into real, measurable science.
+This approach helps us understand sprinting not just by watching video but by turning it into real, measurable science.

 ---